The above picture is of my daughter Alexia and I…

 - I was born in St. Paul, MN and moved to Lakeville, MN when I was ten years old.
 Lakeville is a suburb about thirty minutes south of Minneapolis.
 I will always love the Minneapolis area, I miss it and hope to be able to move back there someday soon.
-Plus, I love football and I am a forever true die hard Minnesota Vikings fan and always will be.
+Plus, I love football and I am a forever true die-hard Minnesota Vikings fan and always will be.
 Go Vikings!
 Skol!!

 - I am a very creative person and have been blessed with the gift and ability to draw and paint.
 My specialty is mostly realism as that works well with my perfectionism.
-If you give me a picture of any kind, I can draw and/or paint it to look identical to that picture or scene.
+If you give me a picture of any kind, I can draw and/or paint it to look like that picture or scene.
 I have tried to branch off and create abstract work as well.
 However, my perfectionism makes abstract work a bit difficult for me, but I continue to try and have sold some of my abstract work.
-I have sold some artwork, so I guess that makes me a professional artist…. hahaha….I love to draw, paint, do crafts of all kinds, sew, crochet, cook, write and create anything I can as often as I have time for and the money for.
-The media and techniques I mostly use for my drawings and paintings are graphite pencils, color pencils, pastels, acrylic paints, water color paints and water color with ink using pointillism etc. to add details to my water color paintings.
+I have sold some artwork, so I guess that makes me a professional artist… hahaha.
+The media and techniques I use most often for my drawings and paintings are graphite pencils, water-color pencils, pastels, acrylic paints, water color paints and water color paints and pencils with ink using pointillism etc. to add fine details.
+I love to draw and paint, do crafts of all kinds, sew, crochet, cook, write and create anything I can as often as I have time for and the money for.

-If you would like to see more of my artwork, crafts and sewing and would be interested in buying any of my work and/or have a picture or idea you would like me to draw and/or paint for you, please contact me in the contact area of my blog.
+- If you would like to see more of my artwork, crafts and sewing and would be interested in buying any of my work and/or have a picture or idea you would like me to draw and/or paint for you, please contact me in the contact area of my blog.
 Thank you.

 - God has saved my life many times.
-He has always been with me, by my side whether I knew it or felt his presence or not.
-I know now that he has been with me through my entire journey and all of my struggles.
-This has all been a part of His plan for my life.
-I accept it now.
+He has always been with me and by my side whether I knew it or felt his presence or not.
+I know now that he has been with me throughout my entire journey and all of the many struggles and obstacles I faced and had to overcome, holding my hand and catching all my tears every step of the way.
 So many times I felt like my brain was trying to kill me….. but God said NO!